SebastianGlavind/PhD-study/README.md

 - *GPs for classification*
 - *Bayesian optimization using a GP prior from scratch*
 - *GPs for time series analysis*
-- *GP fitting using conjugate gradients in Gaussian process regression*

 ## Neural networks